 Alcoholism is a condition that millions of people around the world face.
 The National Institute on Alcohol Abuse and Alcoholism found that nearly 5% of Americans exhibited the symptoms of alcoholism.
 If you have a problem with alcohol, you should know that you are not alone, because there are many other people facing the same problem.
-Alcohol abuse hotlines provide a way for you to get support in overcoming your problem.
-If you are worried that someone you love has a problem with alcohol, these hotlines can also provide you information about how you can help.
+Alcohol abuse hotline numbers provide a way for you to get support in overcoming your problem, whether it’s a crisis or any help related to alcoholism.
+If you are worried that someone you love has a problem with alcohol, these alcohol addiction hotlines can also provide you information about how you can help.

 Signs of Alcoholism

 Alcoholism is a disease with certain symptoms.
 Not all people who abuse alchohol exhibit the same symptoms, but someone who has 2 or more of these symptoms might have a problem: